 That would be the CRA.
 The definitive guide is called T4001 Employers' Guide — Payroll Deductions and Remittances and is available in HTML or as a PDF.
 On the first read through, it’s kind of like putting together Swedish furniture.
 But, don’t worry, our job as payroll experts is to help you get your payroll remittances (source deductions) completed correctly and on-time in order to keep you and the government happy.

-Once your business is GST registered you are required to file your GST on a monthly, quarterly or annually.
+Once your business is GST registered you are required to file your GST monthly, quarterly or annually.

 What is GST?